smartcontractkit/documentation/docs/Using Randomness/vrf-security-considerations.md

 ## Choose a safe block confirmation time, which will vary between blockchains

 In principle, miners/validators of your underlying blockchain could rewrite the chain's history to put a randomness request from your contract into a different block, which would result in a different VRF output.
 Note that this does not enable a miner to determine the random value in advance.
-It only enables them to get a fresh random value that may or not be to their advantage.
+It only enables them to get a fresh random value that might or might not be to their advantage.
 By way of analogy, they can only re-roll the dice, not predetermine or predict which side it will land on.

 You must choose an appropriate confirmation time for the randomness requests you make.
 Confirmation time is how many blocks the the VRF service waits before writing a fulfillment to the chain to make potential rewrite attacks unprofitable in the context of your application and its value-at-risk.

-On Ethereum, such rewrites are very expensive due to the very high rate of work performed by Ethereum's proof-of-work.
+On Ethereum, rewrites are very expensive due to the very high rate of work performed by Ethereum's proof-of-work.
 The hashrate of the Ethereum network is currently 630 trillion hashes per second, and any attacker would have to control at least 51% of that for the duration of the attack.
 Therefore, major centralized exchanges consider a __20-block confirmation time__ as highly secure for deposit confirmation times.
 The block confirmation time required from one use case to the next may differ.

 <!-- TODO: Remove comment for Polygon and BSC